dennisbirch/dbbbuilder-swift/README.md

 `isDirty`

-A Boolean value you can set and read from your application code to set and determine whether an object is an altered state.
+A Boolean value you can set and read from your application code to use to determine whether an object's state is altered.

 #### DBBPropertyPersistence